-Response Times - EMSA calculates and supplies MCB/OMD with monthly performance reports regarding response times by Paramedics Plus, the initial contractor for clinical and clinically-related administrative services at the start of this operational year and by American Medical Response, the successor contractor starting in November 2013.
+Response Times - EMSA calculates and supplies MCB/OMD with monthly performance reports regarding response times by American Medical Response, EMSA's contractor for clinical and clinically-related administrative services.
 All monthly reports supplied to MCB/OMD by EMSA were personally reviewed by the OMD Directors, the Medical Director, and the MCB.
 All reports indicate aggregate compliance with contracted response time standards.
 Fire departments, particularly the larger departments, such as Oklahoma City, Tulsa, and Edmond supply their response times for EMS-related calls on a monthly basis as well.
 These reports are personally reviewed by the OMD Directors and the Medical Director on a monthly basis.
 All reports indicate reasonable response time performances.

-Of note during this operational year, response time allowance changes approved by the EMSA Board of Trustees went into clinically operational effect on November 1, 2013.
-This specifically allowed for the 8:59 Priority 1 standard to be extended to 10:59 within the beneficiary cities.
+Response time allowance changes approved by the EMSA Board of Trustees that went into clinically operational effect on November 1, 2013 continued throughout this operational year.
+This specifically allowed for the historical 8:59 Priority 1 standard to be extended to 10:59 within the beneficiary cities.
 Priority 2 responses were also extended, specifically from 12:59 to 24:59, with notable cessation of red lights and sirens (RLS) use.
-Significant safety benefits of these changes were anticipated and observed during the operational year, yet no clinical detriments in patients relatable to these response time allowance changes were noted by the Medical Director and OMD personnel.
+Significant safety benefits of these changes were anticipated and observed during their second operational year, yet no clinical detriments in patients relatable to these response time allowance changes were noted by the Medical Director and OMD personnel.

-Hospital-Initiated EMS Diversion Requests - Paramedics Plus or American Medical Response calculates and supplies MCB/OMD monthly reports on the number of hospital-initiated EMS diversions their personnel encountered in ambulance transports.
-All monthly reports supplied to MCB/OMD by Paramedics Plus or American Medical Response were personally reviewed by the OMD Directors, the Medical Director, and the MCB.
+Hospital-Initiated EMS Diversion Requests - American Medical Response calculates and supplies MCB/OMD monthly reports on the number of hospital-initiated EMS diversions their personnel encountered in ambulance transports.
+All monthly reports supplied to MCB/OMD by American Medical Response were personally reviewed by the OMD Directors, the Medical Director, and the MCB.
 The majority of reports indicate reasonably desirable control of diversion numbers by hospitals in the service area.
-In May of

-2008, the MCB took action to reduce then-elevating numbers of hospital-initiated EMS diversion requests by instituting a protocol that allows paramedics to override such requests if the patient was clinically stable and had a pre-existing relationship with that hospital, its network, and/or a physician on its active or referring medical staff.
+In May of 2008, the MCB took action to reduce then-elevating numbers of hospital-initiated EMS diversion requests by instituting a protocol that allows paramedics to override such requests if the patient was clinically stable and had a pre-existing relationship with that hospital, its network, and/or a physician on its active or referring medical staff.
 The effects of that protocol continue to show positive impact as the EMS system promotes patients receiving continuity of care for better clinical outcomes and fiscal stewardship.

-An emerging area of concern related to hospital emergency department patient saturation is EMS "bed delay" times.
+A continuing area of concern related to hospital emergency department patient saturation is EMS "bed delay" times.
 This time period begins when EMSA EMTs and paramedics arrive in an emergency department with the patient packaged on the stretcher and encounter no available beds in which to transfer the patient for ED care and extends to the time in which a transfer into a bed or chair occurs.
 The Medical Director advised the MCB of continuing concerns, stemming from prior analysis prepared by EMSA, supporting anecdotal experiences detailed in daily EMSA Field Operations Supervisor Reports that ambulances were being held, at times, over 1 hour at hospitals.
 The problem continues to be more prevalent in Tulsa than Oklahoma City, likely due to fewer hospitals serving its metropolitan area